 A resident family must notify the PHA when overnight guests will be staying in the unit for more than three days.
-A guest can remain in the unit no longer than 14 consecutive days or a total of 30 cumulative calendar days during any 12-month period.
+A guest can remain in the unit no longer than 14 consecutive days cumulative calendar days during any 12-month period.